A Responsible Employee is any employee that:

 How to Respond To A Student Who Reports an Incident To You

-Most importantly, listen, be empathetic, and let the student know that you will help and support him/her/ them through this difficult time.
-Tell the student that you will need to share the information with a Title IX official so the University can respond appropriately and provide the student with helpful resources.
+Most importantly, listen, be empathetic, and let the student know that you will help and support them them through this difficult time.
+Tell the student that you will need to share the information with Title IX Office so the University can respond appropriately and provide the student with helpful resources.
 Other than sharing the information with the Title IX Coordinator, you will keep any shared information private.

-Let the student know that the Title IX Office will coordinate resources and accommodations for the victim/ survivor.
-A trained Title IX official will talk with the victim/ survivor about what he/she/ they want the University to do with the incident information.
-Except in rare cases, UNC Charlotte will honor the request of a victim/ survivor not to pursue conduct charges.
-A victim/ survivor will not be required to participate in student conduct proceedings if the victim/ survivor does not want to do so.
+Let the student know that the Title IX Office will coordinate resources and accommodations for the victim/survivor.
+A trained Title IX official will talk with the victim/survivor about what they want the University to do with the incident information.
+Except in rare cases, UNC Charlotte will honor the request of a victim/survivor not to pursue conduct charges.
+A victim/survivor will not be required to participate in student conduct proceedings if the victim/survivor does not want to do so.

-Tell the student that it is the victim/ survivor’s choice whether to report the incident to Police and Public Safety (PPS).
-Let him/her/them know that you can provide assistance in contacting PPS if he/she/they chooses to notify PPS.
-If the student wishes to proceed, call Police and Public Safety.
+Tell the student that it is the victim/survivor’s choice whether to report the incident to Police and Public Safety (PPS).
+Let them know that you can provide assistance in contacting PPS if they choose to notify PPS.
+If the student wishes to proceed, call PPS.

 Tell the student about confidential campus resources including: